drdn/slides/PITCHME.md

 Note:

 The University you are currently attending also has a wealth of cutting-edge research and most institutes and research centers across campus make their research available through their websites.

-Two centers that I think are appropriate for the DCC would be MITH and HCIL -- both are physically located in Hornbake Library.

-If these centers don't fit your idea, you can browse all 238 centers on campus at the link provided in the slides.

 ---?image=template/img/bg/white.jpg&position=right&size=70% 100%
 @title[Sidebar + Heading]